gt-ospo/oss-software-preservation/eaasi/README.md

 ## Overview

-EaaSI integrates emulators like QEMU and SheepShaver into a client-server web framework.
+EaaSI integrates emulators like QEMU into a client-server web framework.
 It allows for the preservation and re-use of legacy operating systems and applications by packaging them into shareable environments.

 ---